bloch-elkouby-lab/website/presentations/index.md

 _Upcoming_: <ins>Guo, W., Prekas, S., Wei, J., Maryam, A.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
 Does clinicians’ emotion regulation (trait) predict clinicians’ experience of the alliance with high-risk virtual patients?

+_Upcoming_: <ins>Prekas, A.S., Eid, T., Chen, P. Maryam, A., Guo, W.</ins> &amp; **Bloch-Elkouby, S.** (2025).
+Suicide risk assessment among adolescent virtual patients: The role of implicit racial biases.
+Poster to be presented at the Society for Psychotherapy Research, Krakow, Poland.

+_Upcoming_: <ins>Shvarzman, R., Baruch, L., Rosen, T., Wei, J.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
+Implicit Racial Bias and Clinician’s Observed Emotional Responses in Psychotherapy: A Virtual Interaction Study.
+Poster to be presented at the Society for Psychotherapy Research, Krakow, Poland.

+_Upcoming_: <ins>Wei, J., Shi, R., Chen, J., Tortora, J.</ins> , &amp; **Bloch-Elkouby, S.** (2025).
+Does mindfulness moderate the impact of patients’ race and clinicians’ implicit racial biases on clinicians’ emotional response to minoritized youth?
+Poster to be presented at the Society for Psychotherapy Research, Krakow, Poland.

+<ins>Aberman, A. Jones, D., Shvarzman, R.</ins> , &amp; Tortora, J. &amp; **Bloch-Elkouby, S.** (2024, June).
+The role of self-compassion in evidence-based suicide-specific interventions: a critical review.
+Poster presented at the annual meeting of the Society for Psychotherapy Research, Ottawa, Canada.

 {% include section.html %}